New Zealand downgrades tsunami warning after earthquakes | DW | 05.03.2021

 Authorities say thousands of residents who had been evacuated should now return home.

-New Zealand downgraded its tsunami threat level on Friday, the National Emergency Management agency.
+New Zealand downgraded its tsunami threat level on Friday, the National Emergency Management Agency (NEMA).

 A series of strong earthquakes struck off the coast of the North Island the day before, prompting the evacuation of thousands of residents.